sukykaur/AzureNIST800-171/Data Analytics/AnalyticsOverview.md

 ### Virtual network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.

-**Network Security Groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a Virtual Network.
+**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a Virtual Network.
 Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
 The following network security groups exist:
   - A network security group for Active Directory
   - A network security group for the workload